Log Signals on an SD Card

 Structure with time, or

-Without MAT-file logging on SD card, you can only log and analyze the data on the target hardware through External mode or by sending the signal to a computer (using Serial) and storing it in MATLAB®.
+Without MAT-file logging on SD card, you can only log and analyze data on the target hardware through External mode or by sending the signal to a computer (using Serial, UDP, or TCP) and storing it in MATLAB®.
 These mechanisms need an active connection between a computer and the target hardware when logging data.
-With SD card logging, you can log data without any need to connect the target hardware to a computer.
+With SD card logging, you can log data without any need to connect the target hardware to the computer.
 Other advantages of logging data to SD card over other mechanisms are: